 In general, the vast majority of substances that are commonly abused do not produce life-threatening symptoms.
 Benzodiazepines are not one of those substances; rather, if an individual stops his or her use, he or she can experience potentially fatal withdrawal symptoms.

-Heart palpitations and high blood pressure are two of the most concerning withdrawal symptoms that can occur during a benzodiazepine detox center in Athens Tennessee.
+Heart palpitations and high blood pressure are two of the most concerning withdrawal symptoms that can occur during a benzodiazepine detox.
 For example, heart palpitations signify an abnormal heart rhythm, which can cause dizziness, shortness of breath, and/or chest pain.
 These palpitations can trigger a more serious problem, such as a stroke or the development of blood clots.
 High blood pressure can also increase chances for stroke and blood clots, therefore when these two symptoms are combined, a client is at greater risk for suffering from one or both of these effects.

-During an Athens Tennessee benzodiazepine detox center, it is also possible for individuals to suffer one or more seizures as the body tries to start functioning without the presence of benzodiazepines.
+During benzo detox, it is also possible for individuals to suffer one or more seizures as the body tries to start functioning without the presence of benzodiazepines.
 The seizures themselves can be fatal depending on what type of seizure occurs, however, there lies a chance for fatality even if the seizure is not deadly, as, during a seizure, one can be involved in physical accidents such as falling down stairs, head trauma, and getting into a car accident if driving.

 When those who are detoxing from benzodiazepines do so in the care of professionals, these risks can be minimized, and if they still do occur, the appropriate care can be administered within moments.

-Get Professional Help At JourneyPure’s Athens Tennessee Benzodiazepine Detox Center
+Get Professional Help At JourneyPure’s Benzodiazepine Detox in Athens, TN

-If you are addicted to benzodiazepines and want to stop, do not try to go it alone.
-Reach out to JourneyPure’s benzodiazepine detox center in Athens Tennessee right now to get the support you need to make it through the pain of withdrawal symptoms and into the stages of care that will keep you from using again.
+If you are addicted to benzodiazepines and want to stop, do not try to do it alone.
+Reach out to JourneyPure’s benzodiazepine detox center in Athens, TN right now to get the support you need to make it through the pain of withdrawal symptoms and into the stages of care that will keep you from using again.